railsdev/web-app-theme-1/README.md

 If you use `will_paginate` for pagination use the `--with_will_paginate`:

     script/generate themed items post --with_will_paginate

+If you want fullpower of Web-App-Theme use:

+    script/generate themed estadios estadio --with_will_paginate --ajaxpage --removeall --searchlogic --listfields=apelido:Estádio,cidade_cidade:Cidade,fundacao:Fundado\ em,funcionando:Funcionando\? --layout=backend

+  Note that was escaped spaces and special chars.

 You can specify the template engine with `--engine=name` option, where name can be erb (default) or haml: